callawaycloud/apex-transactional-outbox/README.md

 When a `Outbox_Message__c` is inserted, a `Subscription_Outbox__c` record will be created for each Active subscription related to the message definition.

+See the code in `example/main/default` for a full working example.

 ## Advanced

+### Custom IRelayClient

+The package comes with a `GenericHttpRelayClient` which can be configured for many simple use cases.
+However, you may need to write a custom relay client.

+WARNINGS:
+- The execution of Relay Clients is not bulkified.
+The `send` method will be executed once per outbox.
+It is best to avoid DML.
+-

 ### Message "enhancement"

-Messages can be "Enhanced" at runtime.
+Messages can be "Enhanced" during Relay.
 This allows additional capabilities and behavior.

-For example, you may choose to only pass a Record Id into a `Event.Message__c`.
-A custom `IOutboxMessageResolver` could then be used to query details about the case and construct a totally different payload.
+For example, if you always wanted to pass the most recent data from a record, you could store only the "Record Id" into a `Event.Message__c`.
+A custom `IOutboxMessageResolver` could then be used to query additional details about the record.

 NOTE: A custom `IRelayClient` also has the opportunity to change the message.
 This should be used when different subscription need different messages.
 This operation is NOT bulkified!